pwtail/vinyl_prev/README.md

 **Lazy attributes**

 Django is well-known for its lazy attributes, fetching the related entities on demand under the hood.
-I decided not to support that feature fully in *vinyl*.
+I decided not to support that feature in full in *vinyl*.

-However, if you have have prefetched all the entities, you can use the related attributes (without `await`).
-If you need to do a query, you should mark that explicitly by using `.q` attribute:
+However, if you have have prefetched all the related entities, than you can use the related attributes (without `await`).
+Trying to access attributes that haven't been fetched will result in an error.

+If you do need to make a query, you should mark that explicitly by using the `.q` attribute:

 ```python
 await obj.q.related_obj